-The Sustainable Events Canterbury initiative brings together the efforts of Christchurch City Council’s Composting Food Packaging at Events (CFPE) initiative and Selwyn District Council’s Selwyn Events Sustainably Initiative.
+Sustainable Events Canterbury (SEC) combines the legacy of Christchurch City Council’s Composting Food Packaging at Events (CFPE) initiative with Selwyn District Council’s Selwyn Events Sustainably programme.
+It was designed to support events that want to reduce landfill waste by using compostable packaging and effective sorting systems.

 If you want to divert waste from your event to recycling and compost, you can talk to our events development team via eventsdevelopment@ccc.govt.nz or talk to your waste management provider.